Hao-Starrr/Hao-Starrr.github.io/_pages/projects.md

     <td width="25%"><img src="../images/racing car.gif" width="800" /></td>
     <td>
       <strong>F1tenth Autonomous Racing Car 2024</strong> <br>
-      <a href="https://f1tenth.org/index.html">F1tenth</a> is an open-source platform for small-scale autonomous driving, which has long been widely used in teaching and researching autonomous driving-related and autonomous mobile robots, and there have been numerous international events related to it, such as the upcoming <a href="https://icra2024-race.f1tenth.org/">15th F1tenth Autonomous Grand Prix on IEEE ICRA 2024</a>.<br>
+      This project is based on <a href="https://f1tenth.org/index.html">F1tenth</a>, an open-source platform for small-scale autonomous driving.
+I implemented the full stack of the algorithm, and I am preparing for the upcoming <a href="https://icra2024-race.f1tenth.org/">15th F1tenth Autonomous Grand Prix on IEEE ICRA 2024</a>.
+(The video is at 1.0x speed). <br>
-      I am currently under the tutelage of professor Rahul Mangharam, learning and practicing the various techniques on the autopilot pipeline, including:<br>
-      - ROS2 Frame work<br>
-      - Advanced control theory<br>
-      - Different techniques for localization (SLAM)<br>
-      - Different techniques for the fast and secure path planning<br>
-      - Different methods for detection an object<br>
-      - Sensor fusion<br>
-      - The deployment of software on real hardware and GPU acceleration for machine learning algorithms<br>
-      - SIL and HIL tests<br>
+      Pipeline:<br>
+      1. SLAM: Based on ROS2, I build the map with SLAM toolbox and particle filter and refined it with OpenCV. <br>
+      2. Planning: I defined a global path given by dynamic-aware optimization.
+Then I implemented a RRT* as local path planning. <br>
+      3. Control: I used a PID controller first and then switched to MPC. <br>
+      <u>What's different from other candidates' projects</u>: <br>
+      1. I implemented a <u>safety layer</u> to avoid collision with other vehicles and pedestrians. <br>
+      2. I deployed reactive control layer to increase the car speed <u>3x faster in simple environments</u>. <br>
+      3. I improved the RRT* with bias sampling, sample rejection, graph sparsify, delay collision check and Python computation tricks to <u>decrease the runtime cost by 80%</u>. <br>
     </td>
   </tr>